1. DETAILED DESCRIPTION OF THE NSABA GHANA COMMUNITY PROJECTS PHASES 1 TO 5 (AUGUST 1995 TO AUGUST 2011)

 4. SCHOOLS AT NSABA

-As at July 2012, there were 23 registered public and private schools at Nsaba with a student population of slightly over 5,000.
+As at June 2018, there were 25 registered public and private schools at Nsaba with a student population of slightly over 5,000.
 The largest school is the Presbyterian Senior High School founded in 1962 which celebrated its 50th anniversary in 2012.
-It has a population of about 2,000 of which 65% are females.
+It has a population of about 2,200 of which 65% are females.
 The Presbyterian Primary School is the oldest school at Nsaba and the entire Agona State including the two districts.
 It was founded by the Basel Missionaries in 1894.
 The second oldest school is the Presbyterian Junior High School founded in 1900 also by the Basel Missionaries.
 It was known as the Presbyterian Middle Boarding School until the 1987 educational sector reform.
-Its current enrolment is 223 made of 122 boys and 101 girls.
 There are a total of five public junior high schools, three private junior high schools, six public primary schools, three private primary schools, three public kindergarten, one crèche and one post-secondary vocational school.
 More details are provided below for the individual schools.

 1. Presbyterian Senior High School.
 Founded in 1962 by the Government of Ghana and the Presbyterian Church of Ghana.
 Current enrolment as at January 2012 is about 1,900 with about 65% being females.